haufse/xtremes/docs/source/api_topt.rst

 Reference: topt
 ================================
-This module is specialized in implementing a Top-t based Maximum Likelihood Estimatiors.
+This module is specialized in implementing Top-t based Maximum Likelihood Estimators.

 Overview
 --------